Castro station: Station layout and history

 The station was constructed by BART as part of the Market Street subway.
 The BART Board approved the name "Castro" in December 1965.
 It was designed by Howard Grant AIA of Reid & Tarics Associates and was completed in 1976.
 Service at the station began on June 11, 1980.

 Castro station features a transit plaza at the corner of Castro Street and Market Street.
 In 1985 it was dedicated to Harvey Milk, the slain SF supervisor and first openly gay elected official in California.
 In May 2016, the escalator in Harvey Milk Plaza was retrofitted with colored lights (to resemble the rainbow flag that flies above the plaza) after being rehabilitated.
 This test was considered a success; lights were added to 17 other escalators in the system, including the other three escalators at Castro, in 2018–19.

-Muni plans to construct accessibility improvements, including a second elevator, in Harvey Milk Plaza at the south entrance of the station.
+Muni is constructing accessibility improvements, including a second elevator, in Harvey Milk Plaza at the south entrance of the station.
 A 2020 determination that the plaza is eligible for inclusion on the California Register of Historical Resources was not expected to impact elevator construction, but could stall the larger plaza project.
-Elevator construction began in June 2023, with completion expected in 2026.
+Elevator construction began in June 2023.
+The elevator will have stops at street level, plaza level, and station lobby level, plus an emergency-only stop at the eastbound platform.
+As of June 2026, the elevator is expected to open in July 2026.

 In 2022, a new decorative railing was added on the F Market & Wharves boarding island as part of the Upper Market Street Safety Project.
 It features a quote from Harvey Milk's 1977 "You've Got to Have Hope" speech, as well as an illustration of streetcar #1051, which is dedicated in Milk's honor.